 I quit my corporate career in 2016 and since then I have been only travelling.
 From budget backpacking to holiday packing tips, I learned and mastered it all myself.
 In total, I have been on a zillion trips, most of which were conducted solo.
 I pack myself, travel, and live myself. in short, if it’s about tips and tricks on a travel subject, you can rely on me.
 And speaking of some most useful holiday packing tips, well, here are some:

 Without a packing list, you can so easily forget something, especially if it’s not something you use every day, such as suncream, sunglasses, or even a swimming costume.
 The essentials such as your passport, ticket and holiday money might not make it into the right bag if you’re not careful, and this all adds to the stress that you don’t want to feel just before jetting off.

 Equally, a list stops you from over-packing and taking loads of clothes with you that not only never leave the suitcase but also weigh down your luggage (and could lead to excess baggage charges).

-Rolled clothes also look more systematic in your suitcase or the backpack, making it easier to find out if you’re missing anything of need.
+Rolled clothes also look more systematic in your suitcase or backpack, making it easier to find out if you’re missing anything or need it.
 It moreover allows you to pack your clothes in one corner and the rest of the stuff in the other.

 When you arrive at your destination, you won’t want your clothes smelling musty from having been in your suitcase, especially if there is nowhere to wash them or hang them out to air in your hotel.
 To prevent this, include a bag of potpourri in with your packing or add a scented drawer liner.
 This will be enough to make your clothes smell lovely, and it won’t take up any additional room.